-Do you have something to celebrate: a grand opening, expansion, office remodel?
-We want to help celebrate your success — contact Gail Rorick at (707) 636-3664.
+Do you have a grand opening or major anniversary to celebrate?
+We want to help commemorate your success — contact Bret Gave at (707) 524-2118.

-The Santa Rosa Metro Chamber will provide you with the large, ceremonial scissors and a long length of ribbon.
-Chamber Ambassadors will attend the event and we'll try to schedule a photographer, but remember, this is your event.
+The Santa Rosa Metro Chamber will provide you with the large, ceremonial scissors and a long length of ribbon, and Chamber Ambassadors will attend the event.
+It's recommended to book a photographer as we're not always able to have one attend.

 Here are some helpful tips to make your ribbon cutting a successful event.

 Because your ribbon cutting is your event, there are no set guidelines.

 - Choose a date that doesn't conflict with Chamber or community events and holidays.